zmon1010/kendo-ui-core/docs/api/javascript/ui/listbox.md

 ### dataItem

-Returns the data item to which the specified node is bound.
+Returns the data item to which the specified list item is bound.

 #### Parameters

-##### node `jQuery|Element|String`
+##### element `jQuery|Element|String`

-A string, DOM element or jQuery object which represents the node.
+A string, DOM element or jQuery object which represents the item.
 A string is treated as a jQuery selector.

 #### Returns

-`kendo.data.Node` The model of the item that was passed as a parameter.
+`kendo.data.ObservableObject` The model of the item that was passed as a parameter.

 #### Example - get the data item of the first node

     <select id="listBox"></select>
     <script>
     $("#listBox").kendoListBox({
         dataSource: [
             { id: 1, name: "foo" },
             { id: 2, name: "bar" }
         ],
         dataTextField: "name",
         dataValueField: "id"
     });

     var listbox = $("#listBox").data("kendoListBox");